iboutsikas/iboutsikas.github.io/docs/8.0.0-beta.5/install.md

 layout: page
 title: Install
 description: >
-  There are multiple ways of installing Hydejack and this document lays them out for you.
+  There are multiple ways of installing Hydejack.
-  The easiest way is with the Hydejack Starter Kit.
+  The easiest and cleanest way is via the Starter Kit.
+  Alternatively, you can use the Ruby gem.
 hide_description: true
 redirect_from:
   - /docs/latest/install/